dewy413/Scrappy/Resources/Journal.md

 # 11/11/2022

 I got a pretty good flow of what I am doing.
 I should have the Fox News website done by Tuesday.
 It is mostly just copy and paste.
 I think that I will try and make it more dynamic if I can.
 I honestly might not be able to, but it is what it is.

+# 11/15/2022

+Back to working on this.
+I relaxed a good amount this weekend, but I am ready to present today.